 ACRYLIC formed in 2014 when Andreas, Ross Patrizio (guitar/ vocals), Jack Lyall (guitar), Lewis Doig (bass/ vocals/synth) and Ruairidh Smith (drums) moved to Glasgow for university.
-Since then, the band have gone from strength to strength, receiving critical acclaim for their latest EP All I Am from the likes of Tenement TV, The Herald and The Skinny to name but a few.
+Since then, the band have gone from strength to strength, receiving critical acclaim from the likes of Clash Magazine, Tenement TV, With Guitars and The Skinny to name but a few.
 They have also received support from BBC Radio 2’s Dermot O’Leary, BBC Scotland’s Vic Galloway and Nicola Meighan, as well as Amazing Radio’s Charlie Ashcroft and Jim Gellatly.
 Regulars on the Scottish live circuit, they have previously sold out Glasgow’s prestigious King Tuts and have supported likes of The View, Demob Happy, Palace and The Ninth Wave.

 Money From Home is out on 22nd February 2019 via Scottish Fiction.

 7th March - Bermondsey Social Club - London

 20th March - Tooth & Claw - Inverness

 24th March - Surf Cafe - Newcastle

 28th March - The Mash House - Edinburgh

 2nd May - Roisin Dubh - Galway